prof18/marcogomiero.com/content/posts/drafts/ktor-project-structure.md

 }
 ```

-Every section will be mapped in the code with a `data class`.
+Every section will be mapped in the code with a `data class`

 ```kotlin
 data class ServerConfig(